Coronavirus (COVID-19) News for Prague and Czech Republic

-The information on this page is tailored for tourists planning to visit the city.
+This information is tailored for tourists planning a trip to Prague.

 Coronavirus in Prague: Emergency Measures